 Ebsco reported a 63% return on investment after starting a reliability centered maintenance program.

 If you’re looking to perform a Reliability Centered Maintenance analysis, there is a standard set of questions to help you.
-These questions are offered by SAE (Society of Automotive Engineers), the regulatory organization on Reliability Centered Maintenance and other engineering standards.
+These questions are offered by SAE (Society of Automotive Engineers), the regulatory organization on RCM and other engineering standards.
 The questions below are listed as part of SAE’s JA1011 standard.

 We’ve taken those questions and simplified them in this guide with a real forklift example.